 Clearing is how we fill any places we still have on our courses.
-It's an ideal way for you to find another course.
+It's also an ideal way for you to find another course.

 What is Clearing?